Join The Red Ribbon Campaign

 - Sponsor a Red Ribbon Day rally or assembly with speakers and other festivities.

 - Invite parents to a drug education program or send information home to parents about how to talk to their children about drugs and how to identify drug use.
+Visit our For Parents page for tips.

 - Feature drug information in publications and on your organization/school website.